 Ecommerce: BigCommerce vs. Magento

 Running a successful ecommerce business has a lot of moving parts to it, but nothing can be as important as the platform you choose to run your business on.
-Simply put, no matter how top-notch or awesome your product is, a challenging platform can keep your business from growing effectively and profitably.
+No matter how top-notch or awesome your product is, a challenging platform can keep your business from growing.

 There are a ton of software options in the ecommerce space and it can be overwhelming.
 Today we’re just looking at two of the big players–BigCommerce and Magento.
-Both have the reputation of being powerful ecommerce platforms that allow you to customize your store and integrate with necessary extensions.
+Both have the reputation of being powerful ecommerce platforms.
+They allow you to customize your store and integrate your website with necessary extensions.
 Let’s dig into some of the key differences between the two platforms.

-Magento is an open source platform that has been increasingly making shifts to appear more like a Software as a Service (SaaS) platform by introducing a cloud offering to give merchants the option of having a single vendor handle both software and hosting.
+Magento is an open source platform that has been increasingly making shifts to appear more like a Software as a Service (SaaS) platform.
+It introduces a cloud offering to give merchants the option of having a single vendor handle both software and hosting.
 BigCommerce already does this.
 This allows merchants to achieve customization and integrations that had historically only been possible using an open source platform.
-BigCommerce is also offering 4 months free for Magento users that are looking to migrate.
+BigCommerce is offering 4 months free for Magento users that are looking to migrate.
 Check out this article to learn more about the types of ecommerce platforms, along with their pros and cons.

 For merchants already familiar with Magento that are facing the end of life of Magento V1, now is a crucial time to consider the options that are available on the market.